loopbackio/loopback-next/docs/site/Relation-generator.md

 {% include content/generator-create-app.html lang=page.lang %}

-The models involved in the relation must also exist before running this generator.
+The models involved in the relation must exist before running this generator.

 ### Synopsis